Imperial's Sarnia Products Pipeline

 Imperial in Ontario: supporting economic growth

 As an integrated products company, we explore for, produce, refine and market products essential to society.
+Now, more than ever, projects like these are critical to our economy.

 Founded in Ontario: As Canada's largest refiner of petroleum products, we have more than 130 years of providing Canadians with reliable energy, while supporting our economy and protecting the environment.